-With the caravan stationary and connected to a 220v/240v supply, raise the front cover of the socket and insert the plug of the equipment to be used.
+When the caravan is stationary and connected to a 220V/240v supply, raise the front cover of the socket and insert the plug of the equipment to be used.
 Close and latch the cover into place to provide a weatherproof seal.